cristianszwarc/sshra/README.md

 #SSH Remote Actions
-It is a toolbox where you can add modules to run shell commands through SSH.
+This is a toolbox where you can add modules to run shell commands through SSH.

-It Is made using **Silex & phpseclib**, phpseclib can easily be changed by PHP SSH2.
+This is made using **Silex & phpseclib**, phpseclib can easily be changed by PHP SSH2.

 The login is made trying to open a connection to the remote host, but you are free to make your own auth method and use a secured SSH public key.